1. What is the NCA?

 50. What is the NCA exam cancellation policy?

 An administrative fee of $55 Canadian (plus applicable taxes) per exam will be applied to all cancellation requests.
-Cancellations will be accepted up to and including the day of the exam.
+Cancellations will be accepted up to the day before the exam.
 Failure to advise the NCA of your cancellation by the date of your exam will result in the forfeiture of your exam fees.
 No refunds will be issued once your scheduled exam has taken place.

 Refunds will be issued in Canadian funds and applied to the same credit card used at the time of exam registration, without exception.
 Applicants using foreign credit cards are responsible for any difference in transaction fees, or variations that result from fluctuating exchange rates.
 All cancellations for NCA examinations must be completed online using your NCA Portal credentials.